Shubh2004ch/BhartiFreeLimb/README.md

   - Sleeping bag distribution points
 - Detailed information for each service location
 - Image management with AWS S3 integration
+  - Automatic image deletion when services are removed
+  - Support for multiple images per service
+  - Secure image storage and delivery
 - Rating and review system
 - Location-based search
 - Responsive design with Material-UI